stanfordjournalism/data-journalism-notebooks/README.md

 # If you just cloned, install libs
 pipenv install

+# Create a new branch
+git switch -c my-branch

 # Activate the environment and start Jupyter Lab
 pipenv shell
 jupyter lab

+# Add/edit notebooks in the content/ directory.

 # If you need to add new requirements, e.g. requests
 pipenv install requests

 # And don't forget!
 Also add requests to requirements.txt so it's
 available on our JupyterLite instance!
 ```

+When you're ready to deploy, push your branch to GH, create a Pull
+Request, and merge to `main` to trigger the deployment.

 ## Project structure